-TABLE XIV: The results of observables testing the Bell inequality in Törnqvist's method and the CHSH approach.
-The experimental predictions are given for the CEPC with colliding energy $\sqrt{s} = 240 \text{ GeV}$ and total luminosities 5.6 ab-1 and 20 ab-1.
+TABLE XIII: The results of observables testing the Bell inequality in Törnqvist's method and the CHSH approach.
+The experimental predictions are given for the CEPC with colliding energy $\sqrt{s} = 240$ GeV and total luminosities 5.6 ab-1 and 20 ab-1.

-Ref.
-[718] has studied quantum entanglement properties of the rare Higgs boson three-body decays into $\gamma$ and dileptons within the context of the Standard Model, with electroweak 1-loop corrections included.
-Novel observables for these three-body decay are presented for the analysis of three lepton families ( $l=e,\mu,\tau$ ), with each family analyzed separately since they lead to different experimental channels and the 1-loop contribution dominates different energy regimes in each case.
-Hence, they offer a unique opportunity to examine quantum correlations, between the spin degrees of freedom of the final state particles, arising at next-to-leading-order in perturbation theory for 3-qubit systems.
-The Higgs boson is the only spin-0 elementary particle in the SM and its properties will be measured to high precision at the 'Higgs factory' run of the Circular Electron Positron Collider (CEPC).
-Concretely, the dominant production mode corresponds to $e^-e^+ \to ZH$ and this future collider could improve the measurement accuracy of the spin correlation of the final decay products.
+Particle decay involving more than two spins are also common at colliders.
+Recent studies on spin entanglement has brought forth entanglement construction in multi-body decays of the SM bosons.
+For instance, Ref.
+[721] has studied quantum entanglement properties of the rare Higgs boson three-body decays into $\gamma$ and dileptons within the SM $(h \to l^+ l^- \gamma)$ , with electroweak 1-loop corrections included.
+Novel observables for these three-body decays are presented for the analysis of three lepton families, with each family analyzed separately since they lead to different experimental channels and the 1-loop contribution dominates different energy regimes in each case.
+It offers a unique opportunity to examine quantum correlations between the spin degrees of freedom arising at next-to-leading-order in perturbation theory for 3-qubit systems.